withastro/docs/src/pages/en/guides/cms/storyblok.md

 <StoryblokComponent blok={content} />
 ```

 To query your data, use the `useStoryblokApi` hook.
-This will initialize a new client instance using our integration configuration.
+This will initialize a new client instance using your integration configuration.

 To render your content, pass the `content` property of the Story to the `StoryblokComponent` as a `blok` prop.
 This component will render the Bloks that are defined inside the `content` property.
 In this case, it will render the `BlogPost` component.